l-e-webb/crossfade/README.md

 ##License

-Note that this repository and all its contents are licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives license.
+Note that this repository and all its contents are licensed under a [Creative Commons Attribution-NonCommercial-NoDerivatives license](https://creativecommons.org/licenses/by-nc-nd/4.0/legalcode).
 You are free to redistribute for non-commercial purposes provided you attribute the source and make no changes.
-See LICENSE.md for details.
+See the link for details.